elconder/javascript_testing/README.md

 Run `grunt` for building and `grunt serve` for preview.

+Run `npm install && bower install` for installing modules and dependences.

-## Testing
+# Unit Testing

-Running `grunt test` will run the unit tests with karma.
+Running `karma start karma.conf.js` will run the unit tests with karma.

+# End To End (e2e)

+Running `protractor protractor.conf.js` will run End To End tests with Protractor.